wjtje/Trackless-sever/log.md

 UPDATE `TL_locations` SET `locationId` = 0 WHERE `TL_locations`.`id` = 'Deleted';
 ```
  - When a user gets deleted all the work from that user will be lost
+ - When deleting a group all access rules for that group will be deleted

 # Things that are fixed